Bert Sadtler - President

 – The individual hired will be a combination of: “Meeting the minimal technical requirements and also having the maximum chemistry or cultural fit”.

-– The only way to overcome a hiring outcome you cannot control is to have multiple qualified opportunities working and never slow down or relax active job seeking until you have started the first day of a new job.
+– The only way to overcome a hiring outcome you cannot control is having multiple qualified opportunities working and never slow down or relax active job seeking until you have started the first day of a new job.

-In summary, Best Practice Hiring is a multi-step process.
-Today’s business climate is challenging with employer needs that are changing.
+Best Practice Hiring is a multi-step process.
+Many hiring models are broken.
+Today’s business climate is challenging with employer needs that are constantly shifting.
 Employers have to get it right.
-Candidates need to spend time understanding what the employer will accomplish through a critical hire.
+Candidates need to spend time understanding what the employer will accomplish through successfully engaging a critical hire.

-Candidates should position their resume with the hiring manger in mind and use it as an entrance ticket to the overall hiring process.
-In a tough hiring market, candidates need to take an active role in developing multiple qualified employment opportunities.
+Candidates should position their cover letter and resume with the Department of Yes in mind and use them as an entrance ticket to the overall hiring process.
+Candidates need to take an active role in developing multiple qualified employment opportunities.